Review: THE EXORCISM OF CLARITA (2019)

 A Filipino production, The Exorcism Of Clarita could have been an interesting film.
 It should have taken advantage of the local colour and traditions.
 The Philippines is a very devoutly Catholic country.
 However, Clarita’s mother was a folk healer.
 More could have been done with that, for example, than the simplistic connection the film makes.

 Director Roderick Cabrido and writer Cenon Palomares instead opt to make a film about one of their country’s best-known occult incidents and strip it of all its local identity.
 The result is an incredibly generic possession film.
-The only real difference between The Exorcism Of Clarita and any of hundreds of other available exorcism films is this one is subtitled.
+The only real difference between The Exorcism Of Clarita and any of the hundreds of other available exorcism films is this one is subtitled.

 Jodi Sta.
 Maria does a good job as the possessed woman, evoking fear and sympathy as needed.
 And the effects depicting her possession, including her biting her own finger off are well done.
 But that’s all The Exorcism Of Clarita has going for it.
 We’ve seen this all before.
 Way too many times and done much better.